Skip to main content

 Apparent Weight

-Apparent weight refers to the sensation of weight experienced by an object or person, which can differ from actual weight due to acceleration.
-In this scenario, when the passenger's apparent weight is zero at the highest point, it indicates that the normal force acting on them is zero, meaning that the gravitational force alone provides the necessary centripetal force for circular motion.
+Apparent weight is the sensation of weight experienced by an object or person, which can differ from actual weight due to acceleration or other forces acting on it.
+In this scenario, when the passenger's apparent weight is zero at the highest point of the Ferris wheel, it indicates that they are in free fall, experiencing no normal force from the seat, which is a result of the centripetal acceleration required for circular motion.

 Recommended video: